trilitech/tezos-unity-sdk/README.md

 - Call smart contracts
 - True ownership of in-game assets

-The Tezos SDK supports Desktop, Android, iOS and browsers.
+The Tezos SDK supports Desktop, Android, iOS, and browsers.
 Beyond allowing game developers to interact with the Tezos blockchain, this SDK is a helpful resource for developing any Tezos decentralized application (dApp).

 ### Install from a Git URL

-Yoy can install the UPM package via directly Git URL.
+You can install the UPM package via directly Git URL.
 To load a package from a Git URL:

 * Open [Unity Package Manager](https://docs.unity3d.com/Manual/upm-ui.html) window.
 * Click the add **+** button in the status bar.